 I’d hazard a guess that the main target of this book is the newer birdwatcher.
 Those who are still struggling to get their ID skills to a level they are pleased with.
 And there will definitely be people who deride the book as rubbish.
 Although I may harshly say they are being snobs.
 For personal choice I would still go with a classic drawn ID guide (Like the magnificent Collins book) but I have certainly encouraged my kids to use this book a little as it gives more of an “in the field” impression of the birds you will see.

 The Bad Side

-I do see a few small issues in the book though firstly is its size, due to the nature of each page having multiple images of the birds you need a decent sized book to fit them in and this does kind of make it a hard book to slip into your bag for days out in the field.
+I do see a few small issues in The Crossley ID Guide Britain & Ireland though.
+Firstly is its size.
+Due to the nature of each page having multiple images of the birds you need a decent sized book to fit them in, and this does kind of make it a hard book to slip into your bag for days out in the field.

 Secondly the accompanying text is rather limited.
 I think the idea is the images are more for identification; while the text is there as support.
 Where in many guides they are far more complimentary to each other.
 Although I do quite like having the 5 digit BTO shorthand code.
 Not something I know so that’s nice.